 I typically thought of yoga being a good complimentary workout to my usual routines but overall, I really just didn’t get it.
 To me, it felt stuffy, overrated and full of awkward postures.
-And god forbid, if I had to do another chaturanga, I thought I’d shoot somebody.
+And god forbid, if I had to do another chaturanga, I thought I’d hurt somebody.

 Fast forward to living in LA when I gave yoga yet another chance.
 Something had shifted.
 I started to incorporate yoga into my routine regularly and to look forward to it least as much as I looked forward to any of my other workouts.
 I didn’t realize it then, what the thing that had shifted was me.
 I had changed.

 Why is it that I hated yoga so much when I first tried it?
 I believe it was for a combination of reasons.
 Here’s what I found and the lesson to be learned for each:

 Those heart-opening poses, I gotta tell ya, they force you to feel emotions that have been put in place to protect ourselves since childhood.
 And I just wasn’t ready for it.
 I had those guards up for a reason and yoga made me feel uncomfortable in ways the gym never could.